H4mdiSp4rda/GNScraper/README.md

 # Business Intelligence and Deep Learning Project

 ## Project Overview
-This project merges Business Intelligence (BI) and Deep Learning to scrap and classify news data into "Fake" and "Real" categories.
+This project merges BI and Deep Learning to extract insights from financial news articles.
 The project is divided into phases for efficient development and execution.

 # Progress Checklist: